 Compensation received by executives is usually based on the company's profit [6].
 Therefore, it is logical for company executives to manipulate earnings by using methods in accordance with accounting principles in order to increase profits.
 Jiwandono and Rahmawati [7] stated that giving compensation to executives can provide motivation to carry out earnings management so that the compensation they will receive increases.
-Research conducted by Jiwandono and Rahmawati [7] stated that total executive compensation, which is proxied as the amount of executive compensation and the amount of stock option compensation, has a positive effect on real earnings management.
+Research conducted by Jiwandono and Rahmawati [7] stated that total executive compensation, which is proxied as the amount of executive compensation and the amount of stock option compensation, has a positive effec 23 real earnings management.
 Managers will tend to do real earnings management to get greater compensation.
 Real earnings management actions are carried out through sales manipulation, reduction of discretionary expenses, and massive production.

-H1: There is an effect of executive compensation on Financial Reporting Aggressiveness company leader greatly influences the quality of earnings [8].
-Gavious et al. [9] have conducted research to determine the effect of female company directors on earnings management in companies that have high technological sophistication.
-The results of this study indicate that companies that have female directors have a negative effect on earnings management.
+H1: There is an effect of executive compensation on Financial Reporting Aggressiveness

+The existence of gender diversification in the ranks of company executives will lead to various variations in policies because women and men have different views because of the different characteristics inherent in them.
+The character of the company leader greatly influences the quality of earnings Gavious et al. [9] have conducted research to determine the effect of female company directors on earnings management in companies that have high technological sophistication.
+The results o 28 is study indicate that companies that have female directors have a negative effect on earnings management.